xadim/cake-factory-fr/README.md

 ===================

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.
+This project is a Cake Factory frontend Angular application powered with respect of the Material Design Principles.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.

 ## Development server